 - Support multicast MBS data reception in RRC Inactive state:

-- Impacts to the Nnef_ParameterProvision API (i.e. via the Nnef_MBSSession API) to enable an AF to provision "MBS assistance information".
+- Impacts to the Nnef_ParameterProvision API (i.e. via the Nnef_MBSSession API) to enable an AF to provision "MBS session assistance information".

 - Support 5MBS MOCN Network Sharing:

-- Impacts to the NEF to enable an AF to provision the "Associated Session ID" information in the case of MOCN with multiple per-MNO broadcast MBS sessions transmitting the same content.
+- Impacts to the NEF to enable an AF to provision the "Associated Session ID(s)" information in the case of MOCN with multiple broadcast MBS sessions transmitting the same content.

 - Support group message delivery:

-- Impacts to the NEF to define the new Nnef_MBSGroupMsgDelivery API to support group message delivery for MBS via MBSF/MBSTF (i.e. "Full-Service Mode Solution") and the related handling.
+- Impacts to the NEF to define the new Nnef_MBSGroupMsgDelivery API to support group message delivery for MBS via MBSF/MBSTF (i.e. "Full-Service Mode Solution") and the related handling (i.e. create/modify/cancel group message delivery request).

 - Impacts to the NEF to support user plane MBS group message data delivery to the MBSTF.